 How does this differ from traditional content marketing?
 The difference is your focus.
-Your focus should be on producing content that enhances your brand and its reputation and not just getting conversion or being an optimization junky.
+Your focus should be on producing content that enhances your brand and reputation and not just getting conversions or being an optimization junky.

 This requires careful forethought.
 You need to know what you want your brand to be before it can become it.
 If you feel at a loss, then consider running a brand sprint.
 It’s the fastest way to get back on track.